Applying for jobs can be a daunting process; this section aims to help you understand how to apply and what to expect from us.

 A panel shortlists the applications and the HR Hub invites the shortlist in for interview.
 Applications are assessed based on a number of criteria; these usually consider the applicants experience and competencies listed in the Job Description.

 All contact will made via your NHS Jobs account therefore it is important that you do not remove the job from your applications section and check the account regularly, otherwise you may miss the opportunity of an interview/assessment.

 If you are applying for a job in a particular area of work, it is a good idea to find out as much as you can about the field.
 For example, look on the internet for news of recent developments.
+You should always find out as much as you can about the organisation you want to work for.
 You may wish to make sure you know how to find your way to the interview, if you are unsure you can contact the Recruitment Team for further information.